JeremyMet/DES/README.md

 Encryption is performed with the *0xDEADBEEF* default key and can be changed by editing encrypto_folder.sh.
 Moreover, one also has to define the python scripts path (in the *DES_path* variables).

-Encryption/Decryption is not that fast (85 seconds to encrypt a 1.5 MB file).
+Encryption/Decryption is not that fast (85 seconds to encrypt a 1.5 MB file on a 3.6 GHz machine).

 If you see any bug, don't hesitate to contact me ;-)